futurice/android-best-practices/README.md

 ### Use continuous integration

-Continuous integration systems let you automatically build and test your project every time you push in updates to version control.
-Continuous integration also runs static code analysis tools, generates the apk files and distributes them.
+Continuous integration systems let you automatically build and test your project every time you push updates to version control.
+Continuous integration also runs static code analysis tools, generates the APK files and distributes them.
 [Lint](https://developer.android.com/studio/write/lint.html) and [Checkstyle](http://checkstyle.sourceforge.net/) are tools that ensure the code quality while [Findbugs](http://findbugs.sourceforge.net/) looks for bugs in the code.

 There is a wide variety of continuous integration software which provide different features.
 Pricing plans might be for free if your project is open-sourced.